-Arguably, the Roman Legions were the world’s first fully professional army.
+Arguably, the Roman Legions were the world’s first thoroughly professional army.

 The Roman legionaries were not warriors.